 Note filemagic can still be used.
-The only difference between file.magic and file.magic is that filemagic assumes nocase by default.
+The only difference between file.magic and file.magic is that filemagic assumes no ase by default.
 In the example below the two signatures are considered the same.

 '''

 filemagic:"executable for MS Windows";

-'''

-'''

 file.magic; content:"executable for MS Windows"; nocase;

 '''

 Note: Suricata currently uses its underlying operating systems version/implementation of libmagic.
 Different versions and implementations of libmagic do not return the same information.
 Additionally there are varying Suricata performance impacts based on the version and implementation of libmagic.
-Additional information about Suricata and libmagic can be found here: https://redmine.openinfosecfoundation.org/issues/437 file.magic supports multiple buffer matching, see Multiple Buffer Matching.
+Additional information about Suricata and libmagic can be found here: https://redmine.openinfosecfoundation.org/issues/437

-8.15.5 filestore
+7.13.5 filestore